OpenClaw VPS Requirements: What Server Specs Do You Need?

 | Operating system | Modern Linux distribution | Ubuntu 24.04 LTS or Debian-based Linux |

-OpenClaw’s Docker documentation lists Docker Desktop or Docker Engine with Docker Compose v2 as requirements for Docker-based deployments.
-It also notes that at least 2 GB RAM may be needed for the image build and that enough disk space is required for images and logs.
+OpenClaw's Docker documentation lists Docker Engine or Docker Desktop with Docker Compose v2 as prerequisites for Docker-based deployments.
+It also notes that at least 2 GB RAM may be needed for image builds, and that 1 GB hosts may be killed during installation with exit 137.

 How Much RAM Does OpenClaw Need?